 No need for pots and pans so you can make these Hobo dinners at the campground, tail-gating, vacation home, Hotels or anywhere!

 Can be cooked on the grill, in the oven, campfire style or even in the Crockpot

 How To Fold The Foil

 There is no magic formula for folding the foil.
 The goal is to contain and cover the food during the cooking process.

 I use two long pieces of heavy duty foil.
 I lay one piece of foil out on the counter and the lay the second piece across it like a cross.
-I highly recommend using a good name brand foil for Campfire Foil Packet dinners.
-The less expensive brands are too thin.
+Criss-cross the foil.

 Adding the meat and vegetables

 Then place the ingredients into the center as shown above.
 Meat on the bottom so it’s most close to the heat source.
 Never use thick cuts of meat in a foil pack dinner because it will take too long to get done in comparison to the vegetables.